 Income Tax in France

-Most couples pay less income tax or “impôts sur le revenu” in France than they would as a resident of the UK.
+Most couples pay less income tax in France or “impôts sur le revenu” than they would as residents of the UK.
 This is not an outrageous claim but a statement of fact.
 There is no “tax allowance” in the British sense; there is an amount of money that you may earn, which is assessed at 0.00%, so this is arguably a question of semantics.
+The French approach is a distinct tax regime, with its own rules and structure that differ significantly from the UK system.

 A substantial difference is the “Quotient Familial” (pronounced qwo-shon famil-ee-yal), better known as the “parts” system.
 In the UK, we are taxed as separate individuals.
 This means that if in a couple, one person earns £100,000, they receive just the one allowance on this income, resulting in the earner becoming a high-rate taxpayer.
 In the UK, this is where we commonly see self-employed people, for tax purposes, employing their spouse in order to make use of the nil-rate allowance and the lower tax bands.

 However, this would be unnecessary in France because couples are taxed together.
 A couple where one person earns €100,000 would be “deemed” as though each person earned €50,000.
 This can result in considerable savings over the UK position.
-Moreover, if you have children, you can divide this income into even more “parts”, further reducing your tax liability.
+Moreover, if you have dependent children, you can divide this income into even more “parts”, further reducing your tax liability.
+The total income of the household is divided by the number of parts to determine the tax calculation.
+This system can significantly reduce the overall tax burden for many households.

 Just to be clear, a “couple” in France is defined as two people who are either married or in a “Pacte Civil de Solidarité”, or PACSed.